Utah Deaf History and Culture

 of the Utah Association for the Deaf

-Valerie G. Kinney's unwavering dedication to the Utah Association for the Deaf (UAD) was truly remarkable, spanning an impressive forty-four years from 1967 to 2011.
+Valerie "Val" G. Kinney's unwavering dedication to the Utah Association for the Deaf (UAD) was truly remarkable, spanning an impressive forty-four years from 1967 to 2011.
 Her meticulous record-keeping as a board member—a task she performed with utmost care and precision—was invaluable, and her profound influence in the community was evident during her long tenure of loyalty.
-She played a significant role in many capacities at the UAD, including vice president, secretary, treasurer, and editor of the UAD Bulletin.
+Val played a significant role in many capacities at the UAD, including vice president, secretary, treasurer, and editor of the UAD Bulletin.
 Her management of the UAD Bookstore and her role as the moderator for UAD Announce further highlighted her extensive contributions to the organization.
 Her long-term membership demonstrates her dedication and provides essential stability for the Deaf community in Utah.

 Picture